Click here to visit Berrima

 One of the oldest, continuously operating general stores in Australia, Burrawang General Store until recently retained inside the rows of wooden shelves, old commercial signs, and historic packages and containers which typified such stores before the advent of the supermarket.

-The store closed at the end of 1999, but has recently been renovated and restored and is a popular local cafe.
+The store closed at the end of 1999, but has been renovated and restored and is a popular local cafe and function centre.

 |THE COCKATOO RUN|

-The Illawarra Scenic Mountain Railway - known as the Cockatoo Run - travels one of the most scenic stretched of railway in Australia, 600 metres up the escarpment from Unanderra on the coast to Robertson in the Southern Highlands.
+The Illawarra Scenic Mountain Railway - known as the Cockatoo Run - travels one of the most scenic stretched of railway in Australia, from Sydney to Wollongong and then 600 metres up the escarpment from Unanderra on the coast to Robertson in the Southern Highlands.

 Hauled by heritage locomotives and restored carriages of the 30s and 40s, The Cockatoo Run is a day trip to be experienced.

-Runs selected Sundays and Thursdays from March to November.
+Runs selected Sundays and Wednesdays or Thursdays from March to November.
 Bookings essential.
 Allow at least whole day for trip, including lunch in Robertson.

 For Bookings Phone Toll Free 1 300 65 3801 or visit the website.